Before you start PrEP

 Pregnancy test

-People who can get pregnant will need to have a pregnancy test before starting PrEP.
-This may be reviewed again during follow-up as needed.
+If you can get pregnant you should have a pregnancy test before starting PrEP.
+This may be reviewed during follow-up as needed.

-People who are pregnant can take PrEP.
-PrEP is recommended for pregnant people who are at risk of HIV infection.
+PrEP is recommended if you are pregnant and at risk of HIV infection.